dryruby/ebnf/examples/ebnf-peg-parser/README.md

       input[:terminal] = token.value.to_sym
     end

-In this terminal definition, the SYMBOL terminal is recognized using the `SYMBOL` regular expression from {EBNFParserTerminals::SYMBOL}.
+In this terminal definition, the SYMBOL terminal is recognized using the `SYMBOL` regular expression from {EBNF::Terminals::SYMBOL}.
 When found, the value of the symbol is added to the `input` stack for use by non-terminal productions which include it.

 ### Production definitions
 During parsing, when a non-terminal production is identified, it attempts to invoke an associated `start_production` block.
 Typically there is nothing to do at the start of a production, so these are often left out.
 However, at times, it is necessary to prepare the production stack with information.
 For example, consider the _start production_ for `_alt_1` (a sub-production of `alt`).